cristianrz/knowledge-base/posix_shell_style_guide.md

 main "$@"
 ```

 it complicates the code for no reason.
+Exceptions are when you might want to do
+unit testing to load the functions without loading `main`.

 ## Function length